UlisesAlexanderAM/my_portfolio_api/README.md

-# job-hunting-helper
+# job-hunting-helper (web)

-Program to help in my job-hunting process
+Program to help in my job-hunting process.
+In the future I'll use fastapi, flask or django to implement it for the web.
+I'll create a new repo for the GUI version.

 ## Motivation